-Joint management through the signature of contribution agreement with UNRWA, the UN Agency mandated to provide services to Palestine refugees, in accordance with Article 53d of the Financial Regulation 1605/2002.
-UNRWA complies with the criteria provided for in the applicable Financial Regulation and is covered by the Financial and Administrative Framework Agreement (FAFA) concluded between the UN and the European Commission.
+The programme will be implemented through joint management through the signature of contribution agreement with UNRWA, the UN Agency mandated to provide services to Palestine refugees, in accordance with Article 53d of the Financial Regulation.
+UNRWA complies with the criteria provided for in the applicable Financial Regulation and is covered by the Financial and Administrative

+Framework Agreement (FAFA) concluded between the UN and the European Commission.